 A student planning to major in Journalism should consult the school’s academic advisor as early as possible in order to discuss the degree requirements for the specialization chosen.
 After admission to the major in journalism, the student will be expected to visit the academic advisor each semester until all major requirements have been completed.

-The academic requirements for the Bachelor of Science degree in journalism include: (1) six hours of journalism: JRNL 201 and JRNL 202 and (2) 33 hours in journalism specialization coursework.
-Students will also complete a minor in an area approved by the School of Journalism.
+The academic requirements for the Bachelor of Science degree in journalism include: (1) nine hours of journalism: JRNL 160, JRNL 201, and JRNL 202 and (2) 39 hours in journalism specialization coursework.
+Students will also complete a minor in an area approved by the School of Journalism and Advertising.

 |Degree Requirements||Credit Hours|

 |Journalism Core Courses||9|

 |JRNL 301, JRNL 302, JRNL 304, JRNL 335, JRNL 390, JRNL 405, JRNL 406, JRNL 407, CMST 281, and four approved JRNL electives.|